 Half of the trekking map

-I used LiveTrekker to map our hike but sadly my phone died three-quarters of the way round.
+I used LiveTrekker to map our hike but sadly my phone died three-quarters of the way around.
 The route is actually 15.5km in total taking into consideration all of the peaks.

 - You’ll need a head for heights to complete this.